 Higher levels of ULK4 activities are associated with higher fluid intelligence.

 Once again, my genotype for this gene puts me at risk for lower levels of ULK4 activities.
 Fortunately, there are some supplements and lifestyle habits that I can implement to help increase myelination and neurogenesis, as outlined in the personalized SelfDecode blog post on the ULK4 gene.

 I can tell you one thing though, I wasn’t doing any of these things back in high school.

 This aptly-named gene is responsible for creating BDNF (brain-derived neurotrophic factor), which helps in the process of neurogenesis, synaptic plasticity (the brain’s ability to strengthen existing and form new connections between neurons), and helps neurons maintain their myelin sheaths.

 It is one of the most important compounds that your brain uses to promote growth and development of neurons.

 I don’t think you’ll be surprised to learn that I don’t have the “good” version when it comes to the BDNF gene either.

 One of the top recommendations for my genotype on the SelfDecode blog is adding more resistant starch to my diet.
-That’s exactly why I drink a resistant corn starch shake almost every day like I talked about in my personal health regimen!
+That’s exactly why I drink a shake with Jo’s Resistant Starch almost every day like I talked about in my personal health regimen!